 2. Cruisers and Tourers

-By comparison, tourer motorcycles are similar to cruisers, but they typically have a sportier look and are designed for long-distance riding.
-Tourers are mostly large-capacity machines with comfortable seats and luggage options; some, like BMW R1250RT, have more of a sport bike appearance, while bikes like the Honda Goldwing are styled more like cruisers.
-Touring bikes are usually large, heavy, and powerful, but something like a Kawasaki Versys 300 might make a great beginner touring bike.
+By comparison, tourer motorcycles are similar to cruisers.
+However, they typically have a sportier look and are designed for long-distance riding.
+Tourers are mostly large-capacity machines with comfortable seats and luggage options.
+Some, like BMW R1250RT, have more of a sportbike appearance.
+By contrast, bikes like the Honda Goldwing are styled more like cruisers.
+Touring bikes are usually large, heavy, and powerful.
+Something like a Kawasaki Versys 300, however, might make a great beginner touring bike.

 3. Sport Bikes

 A completely different beast than cruisers, sport bikes are designed for speed and performance.
 If you‘re obsessed with Moto GP and hope to drag that knee on a racetrack someday, you’re looking at sport bikes.
-However, sport bikes aren‘t just incredibly powerful and fast: they also require a high level of skill to ride them confidently, and it‘s best to build slow.
-As a beginner, go for a sport bike that is less than 500cc, and only buy a more powerful machine once you’ve mastered the basics.
+However, sport bikes aren‘t just incredibly powerful and fast.
+They also require a high level of skill to ride them confidently, and it‘s best to build slow.
+As a beginner, go for a sport bike that is less than 500cc.
+It’s best to only buy a more powerful machine once you’ve mastered the basics.
 Honda CBR 125, Yamaha YZF R3, Kawasaki Ninja, and KTM RC390 are all great beginner motorcycles in the sport bike class.

 4. Adventure Motorcycles

-Adventure motorcycles can make great beginner bikes because they’re designed for long-term travel, have a very comfortable upright seating position, and can be ridden both on and off the road.
-Essentially, they resemble street motorcycles but have more aggressive tires, crash protection, and luggage options which can be useful for both traveling and commuting.
-Adventure bikes are well-balanced and easy to ride, and they can be a lot of fun whether you’re just zipping around town, going on a weekend getaway, getting off the road, or traveling on a highway.
+Adventure motorcycles can make great beginner bikes.
+They are designed for long-term travel, have a very comfortable upright seating position, and can be ridden both on and off the road.
+Essentially, they resemble street motorcycles.
+The difference is, they have more aggressive tires, crash protection, and luggage options which can be useful for both traveling and commuting.
+Adventure bikes are well-balanced and easy to ride.
+They can be a lot of fun whether you’re just zipping around town, going on a weekend getaway, getting off the road, or traveling on a highway.
 These are allrounder bikes, and they can be an excellent choice for a new rider.
 Look at BMW GS 650, Yamaha Tenere 700, and Royal Enfield Himalayan to get you started.